ScilifelabDataCentre/swedish-pathogens-portal-django/README.md

 ### Run migrations

-To check and test pages which pull data from the DB, django `migrate` should be run
+To test pages that pull data from the database, Django migrations need to be run:

 ```bash
 docker compose exec web python manage.py migrate